 Turning to outsourcers in times of economic downturn creates a more cost-effective alternative to hiring in-house employees, as they provide flexibility in their level of service and, therefore, cost.

 And it’s a high-reward, low-risk option.
 With the right outsourcer, enterprises don’t need to be concerned about the security of their financial information or intellectual property.
 In today’s largely regulated climate, all outsourcers must have current protections in place and be able to demonstrate the security of their offerings through specific audits and unique customer/industry requirements.

-If your organization is looking for more information about enterprise technology management, including masterful expense optimization, learn more about Tangoe’s managed services or schedule a demo of the Tangoe Platform.
+If your organization is looking for more information about enterprise technology management, including masterful expense optimization, learn more about Tangoe’s managed services by scheduling a demo of the Tangoe Platform.